Not sure how to clean your hardwood floors? Here’s our guide to cleaning hardwood effectively and safely.

 You should tweak this advice to match the level of foot traffic in your home.
 The more people and pets in your home, the more frequently you’ll need to clean the floors.

 Tip: Hardwood floors don’t actually need frequent mopping, but regular vacuuming with a hardwood-safe vac is essential.
+For more information, read our guide to the various types of mop.

 4. Choose the Right Hardwood Vacuum Cleaner